How to Clean Makeup Brushes and Sponges, According to Professional Makeup Artists

 Step 4: Squeeze Out the Residual Makeup

-Pyykkonen also recommends gently using your (clean!) fingers to squeeze the saturated brush head to get rid of any stubborn excess makeup and dirt.
+Pyykkonen recommends gently using your (clean!) fingers to squeeze the saturated brush head to get rid of any stubborn excess makeup and dirt.
+This also helps squeeze out water that’s been absorbed into the brush bristles and helps speed up the drying process.

 Step 5: Let Them Dry

-Be sure to let your brushes thoroughly air dry before you use them again.
-The quickest way to dry them is by standing them upright in a cup, but you can also lay them out on a towel.
+After giving your brushes a thorough cleaning, be sure to let them air-dry before you use them again.
+The quickest way to dry brushes is by standing them upside down in a plastic cup with holes in the bottom to drain the water, but you can also lay them out on a towel.
+By letting them drip-dry like this, you’re speeding up the process and guaranteeing that excess water doesn’t eat away at the glue holding bristles together.

 How Often Should You Clean Makeup Sponges?

 Excessive though it may sound, Spickard cleans his makeup sponges after every use.
 After all, it’s better to be safe than sorry when it comes to hygiene.
 Your skin will thank you.
-He advises completely replacing them every few months.
+He advises completely replacing your sponges every few months.